Daedalus11069/dice-so-nice-fork/docs/src/content/docs/guide/preferences.md

 From the mapping dialog, the GM can:

 - **Map each damage type** to a specific dice preset (system) and/or theme (colorset).
+- **Map a damage type to a saved configuration** - The "Save" column lets you pick one of your saved dice configurations (created from the Profile & Data tab).
+When a save is selected, it overrides the preset and theme columns, applying the full saved appearance instead.
+This is useful when you want a damage type to use a complete custom look that you have already set up.
 - **Add custom damage types** by providing an id and a display label.
 - **Delete custom damage types** that are no longer needed.
 - **Reset to defaults** to restore the built-in mappings.

+If a saved configuration referenced by a mapping is deleted, the mapping will show a broken reference indicator.
+You can fix it by selecting a different save or clearing the save column.

 Built-in damage types include: fire, acid, cold, radiant, poison, thunder, lightning, air, water, earth, force, psychic, necrotic, and ice.